 I have been on a long term Azure for BI implementation and took some time today for a "what went right", "what went wrong" and "what I'll do differently" introspection.
 Giving the outcome a bit of a positive twist, I'll try not to repeat what I've already shared in Data Architecture for BI Programs and Transitioning from Traditional to Azure Data Architectures.
 I actually thought I'd write about parameterized shared ADF datasets, or using Python to auto generate transform views and load store procedures.
 Instead, it appears that my fingers have reverted back to tool agnostic critical success points.
-(At least I know what I want to write about next!)
+(You can find my technical tips / introspection here.)
 My tool agnostic thoughts:

 Go Get Your First Customer!